Van Lathan: TMZ

 Starting around 2010, Lathan worked at TMZ as a senior producer and host on TMZ Live.
-While working as a senior producer, TMZ, in 2018, setup an interview with Kanye West.
+While working as a senior producer, TMZ, in 2018, he set up an interview with Kanye West.
 This interview came under the backdrop of comments recently made by West surrounding his support of Donald Trump, among other controversial statements.
 During the course of the interview, West stated: "When you hear about slavery for 400 years ... for 400 years?
 That sounds like a choice..."
 After West finished his comments, Lathan came onto the set where the interview was being made and strongly rebutted West's comments.
 Among other things, he stated that West's comments were indicative of the "absence of thought", that "While you [West] are making music and being an artist and living a life that you’ve earned by being a genius, the rest of us in society have to deal with these threats to our lives", and that he was "appalled" and "unbelievably hurt" by his comments.

 His rebuttal was widely supported, receiving applause from his coworkers while the interaction was unfolding and later lauded by a number of public figures.
 Lathan would later remark that West had made other comments stating his love for Hitler and for Nazis that were edited out before publication.
 In October 2019, he was let go from TMZ after an incident with coworker Michael Babcock.
 Lathan would later share that he had already informed TMZ prior to the incident that he would not be renewing his contract, which was set to expire in November of that year.
 Due to this and the being on good terms with Babcock, Lathan speculates that his firing was a way for TMZ to avoid paying the remainder of his contract.